akorede12/onchainVote/README.md

 The contract has several functions, including a constructor that sets the initial values for the contract, a function for setting the election details, a function for getting the election details, a function for adding allowed voters, a function for registering voters, a function for viewing the list of voters, a function for unregistering voters, a function for adding vote options, a function for viewing the list of vote options, a function for casting votes, a function for getting the list of voters and the votes they cast, and a function for getting the vote count for a specific vote option.

 The contract also uses a library called "checker" to check the validity of vote options and get the index of a vote option in the list of vote options.

+## Acknowledgements

+This project was inspired by my will to complete 1 blockchain project every month of the year 2023, this is suppossed to be my project for the month of january, however this is May, things didn't go exactly as planned but we move.

 ## License